DragnaCarta/Curse-of-Strahd-Reloaded/Act IV - Secrets of the Ancient/Arc T - The Three Fanes.md

 Danika can also share concerning news regarding the Wizard of Wines winery:

 * Two nights ago, the witch of Berez, Baba Lysaga, attacked the Wizard of Wines atop a living hut, which shattered the winery’s upper walls in the dead of night.
-* Claudiu, Stefenia and Dag’s eldest teenage son, escaped alone, and is staying in <span class="citation">N2n.
-Private Guest Room (p.
+* Claudiu, Stefenia and Dag’s eldest teenage son, escaped alone, and is staying in <span class="citation"><a href="https://www.dndbeyond.com/sources/dnd/cos/the-town-of-vallaki#N2nPrivateGuestRoom">N2n.
+Private Guest Room</a> (p.
 102)</span>.
 The rest of the Martikov clan was captured and spirited away—presumably to Berez.
 * Claudiu brought with him the Winery’s final enchanted gem, which Urwin and Danika took for safekeeping.
-(The gem is hidden in the locked chest in <span class="citation">N2h.
-Ravens’ Loft (p.
+(The gem is hidden in the locked chest in <span class="citation"><a href="https://www.dndbeyond.com/sources/dnd/cos/the-town-of-vallaki#N2hRavensLoft">N2h.
+Ravens’ Loft</a> (p.
 101)</span>.
-If Izek Strazni previously found the chest in [[Arc G - The Strazni Siblings]], the Martikovs have relocated it to <span class="citation">N2q.
-Secret Attic (p.
+If Izek Strazni previously found the chest in [[Arc G - The Strazni Siblings]], the Martikovs have relocated it to <span class="citation"><a href="https://www.dndbeyond.com/sources/dnd/cos/the-town-of-vallaki#N2qSecretAttic">N2q.
+Secret Attic</a> (p.
 103)</span>.)
 * Urwin’s raven spies have been working to track the Martikovs into Berez.
 Urwin hopes to have more information when he returns in an hour.
 * Last night, Claudiu tried to sneak out of the Blue Water Inn to fly to Berez.
 Urwin stopped him, and brought him back to the inn.
 (Danika and Urwin agree that fifteen-year-old Claudiu is too young and inexperienced to be allowed to take field missions for the Keepers of the Feather, and that Baba Lysaga would surely capture or slaughter him if she found him there.)

 > [!abstract]+ **Where’s Muriel?**
 > If the players ask for the location of Muriel Vinshaw, Danika can share that Muriel has been dispatched to the eastern Svalich Wood on an assignment to recruit flocks of ravens to aid the Keepers of the Feather.
 “Urwin thinks a storm is coming," Danika says softly.
 “I don’t doubt that he’s right."

-***Speaking with Claudiu.*** If the players seek to speak with Claudiu, they can find him sitting on the bed in <span class="citation">N2n.
-Private Guest Room (p.
+***Speaking with Claudiu.*** If the players seek to speak with Claudiu, they can find him sitting on the bed in <span class="citation"><a href="https://www.dndbeyond.com/sources/dnd/cos/the-town-of-vallaki#N2nPrivateGuestRoom">N2n.
+Private Guest Room</a> (p.
 102)</span> and staring silently out the southern window.
 Claudiu, who is shocked and despondent following Baba Lysaga’s attack, can share the following information if asked:

-* Two nights ago, he and his brothers, Martin and Viggo, were asleep in their beds in <span class="citation">W19.
-Sleeping Quarters (p.
+* Two nights ago, he and his brothers, Martin and Viggo, were asleep in their beds in <span class="citation"><a href="https://www.dndbeyond.com/sources/dnd/cos/the-wizard-of-wines#W19SleepingQuarters">W19.
+Sleeping Quarters</a> (p.
 179)</span> at the Wizard of Wines winery, when a pair of enormous living tree roots broke through the wall and grabbed Martin and Viggo.
 * When “Uncle Adrian," “Uncle Elvir," “Mom" (Stefania), “Dad" (Dag), and “Grandpa Davian" joined the fight, a pair of giant scarecrow-like birds—**strix**—filled them with silver needles, preventing them from transforming, while a marching platoon of **scarecrows** used their leering glares to paralyze them from below.
 * The roots belonged to an enormous living tree stump, upon which sat a run-down hut.
 The hut, the birds, and the scarecrows were commanded by a cackling old woman—the witch Baba Lysaga—who oversaw the fight from a flying giant’s skull that she rode through the air.
 * During the attack, Claudiu saw a familiar green light seeping from the hut’s doorway—a light he recognized as belonging to one of the Winery’s stolen enchanted gems.
 (If asked, Claudiu shares his belief that the stolen gem is hidden somewhere within the hut.)